 Stress and the gut microbiome

-Author: Leanne Mitchell, Accredited Practising Dietitian, Microba Microbiome Coach.
+Author: Leanne Mitchell, Accredited Practising Dietitian, Microba Microbiome Coach

 18 June 2020

-Is stress overtaking your gut health?
+Could stress be overtaking your patient’s gut health?

 Brain to Gut: What happens to our gut when we are stressed?